sdbip/Segerfeldt.EventStore/Documentation/USAGE.md

 namespace ProjectionApp;

-public record Increment(int amount);
+public record IncrementDTO(int amount);

 // The abstract class ReceptacleBase is a useful shortcut to implementing IReceptacle.
-// It is not necessary to inherit from that class, but it is necessary to implement IReceptacle. public class CounterState : ReceptacleBase
+// It is not necessary to inherit from that class, but it is necessary to implement IReceptacle. public sealed class CounterState : ReceptacleBase
 {
     // This will be called for every "Registered" event where the Entity.Type is "Counter".
     // The EntityType property is optional.
 If the same event name is used for multiple